cmmid/uk_fb_population_estimation/README.md

 ## Documentation

-Scripts produce individual figure for the analysis.
-Each file contains limited documentation providing information about the function of that script.
+Scripts produce individual figures for the analysis.
+Each file contains documentation providing information about the function of that script.

 ## Data Availability